zacharesmer/imac_g3_ivad_board_init/guide.md

 These are the settings stored within the actual monitor (brightness, color balance, etc.).

 The J20 board listens for serial data on its Serial RX and Serial TX pins (115200 baud 8N1 UART).
 Connect a serial to USB adapter/bridge to those pins, and also to ground.
+TX on one side connects to RX on the other side, and vice versa.

-There is not a pin in that group of 6 for ground, but you can use the ground pin from the programming headers, alligator clip it anywhere on the metal chassis, or use the top part of the ground pin on the large connector if you used a long enough header pin.
+There is not a ground pin in the serial rx/tx header, but you can use the ground pin from the programming headers, alligator clip it anywhere on the metal chassis, or stick it anywhere else that connects to ground.
+If it is not connected to a common ground, though, it will not work.

-You may need to install a driver or configure the serial adapter so that it shows up on your computer.
-On Linux you may have to set up a udev rule for whatever bridge you're using.
+It may be necessary to install a driver or configure the serial adapter so that it shows up on the computer.
+On Linux you may have to set up a udev rule.

 There is [GUI app available](https://github.com/qbancoffee/imac_g3_ivad_board_init/tree/master/ImacG3DVDisplayProperties) to adjust the settings.
 [Video of it in use](https://www.youtube.com/watch?v=zrzcvThxDeY).

 You can also send commands directly using a program like PuTTY or Minicom.
 To test your connection, typing the letter "p" should print out some information.
 Note that the device can't be in use at the same time by the GUI app and by PuTTY/minicom, so close one before trying to use the other.
+What each key does is in a comment in the Arduino code.

 This is an [alternate version of the sketch](https://github.com/zacharesmer/imac_g3_ivad_board_init/blob/arduino-things/imacG3IvadInit/imacG3IvadInit.ino) that is more ergonomic for keyboard use, but it is not compatible with the GUI app.

-It also includes some changes to slow down the transmission of the init sequence.
+Anytime you re-upload the Arduino code, the stored settings will be erased.
+Otherwise, they should persist across power cycles.

 # More information